Our Speech-Language Therapists/Pathologists are licensed in the following states:

 Judith has been a speech/language pathologist since 1993.
 She has worked predominantly with children ages 3-18 in private and public schools and privately, and has also treated adults in clinics, rehab centers, and privately.
-For the last several years she has been a corporate speech, voice, and communications trainer and specialized in accent modification, at the same time continuing to work with people of all ages and backgrounds to become the best communicators they can be.
-She has a strong background in reading skills, literacy, phonics, accessing the curriculum, and executive functioning.
-Her programs and sessions are highly tailored to develop the unique strengths and voice of the individual.
-Stuttering and voice are a few of her passions; she currently hosts a free monthly online session for people who stutter to practice speaking and strategies for fluency, as well as share thoughts and connect with others.
-Her background in singing, movement, acting, and public speaking bring an added element to her therapy, as she believes that when learning is fun and brings in as many of the senses as possible, the results go deeper and are more meaningful and longer-lasting.
+She has worked as a corporate speech, voice, and communications trainer and specialized in accent modification, at the same time continuing to work with people of all ages and backgrounds to become the best communicators they can be.
+She has a strong background in reading skills, literacy, language processing and its disorders, writing skills, phonics, accessing the curriculum, executive functioning, and auditory processing.
+She developed a group program for kids with dyslexia over a course of six years at one school she worked in and also trained teachers in how to facilitate reading skills within the classroom.
+Her programs and sessions are highly tailored to develop the unique strengths and voices of the individual client.
+Stuttering and voice are a few of her passions; she currently hosts a free monthly online session for people who stutter to practice fluency strategies, as well as share thoughts and connect with others.
+Her background in singing, movement, acting, improv, and public speaking brings an added element to her therapy, as she believes that when learning is fun and brings in as many of the senses as possible, the results go deeper and are more meaningful and longer-lasting.
 Judith also ran an extremely popular and well-received program at two of the schools she worked at called “Sounds In Motion.”
 It involved using a multi-sensory approach for reading and speech development and proved highly effective in engaging young learners.

 TYPES OF SERVICES: Individual therapy, group (2-3 children), parent consultations, some speech-language evaluations

-EXPERTISE: For Children: Literacy, reading, articulation and phonological impairments, auditory processing, language delays and disorders, executive functioning skills, study skills, pragmatic language, fluency, voice.
+EXPERTISE: For Children: Literacy, reading, writing, articulation and phonological impairments, dyslexia, auditory processing, language delays and disorders, executive functioning skills, study skills, pragmatic language, fluency, voice.

 AGES: Children ages 3-18, Adults